-SQL Server 2016 introduced support for system-versioned temporal tables as a database feature that brings built-in support for providing information about data stored in the table at any point in time rather than only the data that is correct at the current moment in time.
+SQL Server 2016 introduced support for temporal tables (also known as system-versioned temporal tables) as a database feature that brings built-in support for providing information about data stored in the table at any point in time rather than only the data that is correct at the current moment in time.
 Temporal is a database feature that was introduced in ANSI SQL 2011.

 Download Adventure Works sample database: To get started with Temporal Tables download AdventureWorks database for SQL Server 2016 CTP3 with script samples and follow the instructions in the folder 'Temporal'